Our business model

 We are a not-for-profit publisher, so our incomings only need to match our outgoings for us to be sustainable; any surplus goes back into the business and enables us to publish more books.

-Finally, OBP has a publishing arm and a research and development (R&D) arm.
+In addition to our publishing arm, OBP also has a research and development (R&D) arm.
 All our R&D work is grant funded, and therefore financially separate from our publishing arm.
 We focus our R&D efforts on open source projects that contribute to the wider OA book ecosystem, developing tools and infrastructures that other presses can freely use to publish OA books.
 Our intention is to help lower the barriers so that more presses can publish OA without charging author fees.
 This is part of the 'scaling small' approach we have adopted.

 Publishing costs